ckan/ckan/doc/deb.rst

 .. note ::

-    All pacakges that CKAN itself depends on are already packaged according to the settings in the three ``requires`` files that from part of the ``ckan`` source distribution so you shouldn't need to use the approach above to package any of them, you should only need to do this for your own extensions
+    All packages that CKAN itself depends on are already packaged according to the settings in the three ``requires`` files that from part of the ``ckan`` source distribution so you shouldn't need to use the approach above to package any of them, you should only need to do this for your own extensions